Emulation of the Cosmic Dawn 21-cm Power Spectrum and Classification of Excess Radio Models Using an Artificial Neural Network: Results

-In order to test the overall performance in predicting each of the parameters, we use our test dataset of 100 models.
-We calculate in each case the MCMC uncertainty $\sigma_1$ and the bootstrap uncertainty $\sigma_2$ as in the previous sub-section, and define a total uncertainties $\sigma' \equiv \sqrt{\sigma_1^2 + \sigma_2^2}$.
-In order to test whether this total uncertainty is a realistic error estimate, we calculate the normalized error in predicting a parameter ($\rm{P_{predicted}}$) compared to the true value ($\rm{P_{true}}$) as:
+In order to test the overall performance in predicting each of the parameters, we use our test dataset of 639 models, which is $20\%$ of our full dataset.
+We calculate in each case the 1-$\sigma$ MCMC uncertainty.
+In order to test whether this uncertainty is a realistic error estimate, we calculate the normalized error in predicting a parameter ($\rm{P_{predicted}}$) compared to the true value ($\rm{P_{true}}$), which we term the $z\rm{-score}$: